(Almost Full) EFX for Three (and More) Types of Agents: Introduction

 \subsection{Related Work}

-The notion of envy-free allocations was introduced by \citeauthor{gamow1958puzzle} and \citeauthor{foley1967resource}.
-For indivisible goods, \citeauthor{lipton} and \citeauthor{budish} consider a relaxed notion of envy-freeness known as {\em envy-freeness up to one good (EF1)}.
-The notion of envy-freeness up to any good (EFX) was introduced by \citeauthor{efx_no1}.
-The existence of EFX allocations has been shown in various restricted settings like $2$ agents with arbitrary valuations and any number of agents with identical valuations \cite{pr20}, for additive valuations with $3$ agents \cite{efx_3}, at most two valuations for an arbitrary number of agents \cite{mahara, Mahara21}, for the case when each value of each agent can take one of the two possible values \cite{AmanatidisBFHV21}, etc. EFX allocations for the case when some goods can be left unallocated have been considered in several papers \cite{BramsKK22,ColeGG13,CaragiannisGH19} etc. \citet*{CaragiannisGH19} show that discarding some items can achieve at least half of the maximum Nash Welfare whereas \citeauthor{ChaudhuryKMS21} show that an EFX allocation always exists for $n$ agents with arbitrary valuations with at most $n-1$ unallocated items, \citeauthor{BergerCFF22} improve this to EFX for $4$ agents with at most one unallocated item.
+The notion of envy-free allocations was introduced by \cite{gamow1958puzzle} and \cite{foley1967resource}.
+For indivisible goods, \cite{lipton} and \cite{budish} consider a relaxed notion of envy-freeness known as {\em envy-freeness up to one good (EF1)}.
+The notion of envy-freeness up to any good (EFX) was introduced by \cite{efx_no1}.
+The existence of EFX allocations has been shown in various restricted settings like $2$ agents with arbitrary valuations and any number of agents with identical valuations \cite{pr20}, for additive valuations with $3$ agents \cite{efx_3}, at most two valuations for an arbitrary number of agents \cite{mahara, Mahara21}, for the case when each value of each agent can take one of the two possible values \cite{AmanatidisBFHV21}, etc. EFX allocations for the case when some goods can be left unallocated have been considered in several works \cite{BramsKK22,ColeGG13,CaragiannisGH19} etc. \cite{CaragiannisGH19} show that discarding some items can achieve at least half of the maximum Nash Welfare whereas \cite{ChaudhuryKMS21} show that an EFX allocation always exists for $n$ agents with arbitrary valuations with at most $n-1$ unallocated items, \cite{BergerCFF22} improve this to {show the existence of EFX with at most \(n-2\) goods unallocated, and} for $4$ agents with at most one unallocated good.
+For further works related to to fair allocation, we refer the reader to a recent survey by \cite{amanatidis2023fair}.